jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   037 Slavic encyclopedias
   038 Scandinavian encyclopedias
   039 Encylopedias of other languages
- # 040s are unassigned
+# 040s Are Unassigned
- # Note the 050s have general periodicals; specialized periodicals
+# Note the 050s Have General Periodicals; Specialized Periodicals
- # appear in or near their specific subjects
+# Appear in or near Their Specific Subjects
  050 "Periodicals" | General periodicals
   051 "American periodicals"
   052 "English periodicals" + "British Periodicals"